 In a new world of activist investors who are increasingly willing to weigh in on company strategy, today’s IRO must be a more proactive leader, building constructive relationships throughout the shareholder base to help the company mitigate various risks.

 With investor activism increasing and world markets passing uncertain times, CEOs need investor relations officers with a better set of skills to bridge the gap.
-CEOs must empower the IRO to be a proactive leader, building constructive relationships throughout the shareholder base to help the company mitigate various risks.
+CEOs must empower the IRO to be a proactive leaders, building constructive relationships throughout the shareholder base to help the company mitigate various risks.

 The Traditional vs New IRO Role